 This, in turn, means that it’s possible for the Founder to be appointed to the position of Protector where he or she can maintain complete control over the foundation and its assets.
 And this information will not have to be made public.

-If you have any other questions about Panama Private Interest Foundations or are ready to discuss more of your financial options, be sure to contact us and get the conversation started.
+If you have any other questions about Panama Private Interest Foundations or are ready to discuss more of your financial options, be sure to contact our Panama Law Firm and get the conversation started.